marciopaiva/molecule-systemd-images/README.md

 ## How to Use

-Edit the `platforms` section of file `molecule/default/molecule.yml`:
+To use these images edit the `platforms` section of file `molecule/default/molecule.yml` as follows.

 ``` yml
 ...